elavul/MySQL-Excel----Northwind-Database/README.md

 ---
 ## 🧠 About the Project: Northwind SQL EDA

-This project explores the Northwind sample database, a fictional data set provided by Microsoft—using MySQL.
+The Northwind database is a fictional dataset provided by Microsoft.
 It simulates the operations of a small company and includes rich data about products, orders, customers, and more.
 We perform Exploratory Data Analysis (EDA) using SQL queries to extract insights that inform product performance, customer behavior, sales patterns, and potential areas of growth.

+---
+## 📊 Executive Summary
+This project dives into the Northwind dataset to answer high-impact business questions across product strategy, customer segmentation, and revenue performance.

+This project analyzes the Northwind dataset to identify:
+- Top-performing products, categories, regions and customers
+- Detect market inefficiencies and underperformers
+- Analyze sales performance over time (monthly, yearly)
+- Country-level opportunities for expansion - an opportunity for expansion

+ Key Insights:
+- 80% of revenue comes from 20% of customers, indicating a strong Pareto pattern
+- Argentina generates the lowest revenue despite selling high-margin items, suggesting untapped potential
+- Meat/Poultry is high-margin but understocked
+- Beverages dominate both in volume and revenue, but some high-volume categories (e.g., Confections, Condiments) underperform in profitability

 ---